Frequently Asked Questions

 It depends on what you like.
 Our weather was a lot better than the East Coast this year!
 For about two weeks every winter it's very cold and windy and for two weeks every summer it's really hot and humid.
-The rest of the time it's pretty nice.
+For the rest of the time it's pretty nice.
 We consider our weather character building.

 - The average warmest month is July and the coolest month is January.

 - High temperatures between May and September are between 73 and 87 degrees (Yearly Avg.
 60.9).

 - The average low temperatures between October and April range from 15 degrees to 42 degrees (Yearly Avg.
 39.8).